zeusta/Docs/extensions/Guide By Functions/Magento 1/Reward Point Plus Ultimate Edition.md

 		-	 Fixed amount discount for whole cart
 		- Percentage amount discount for whole cart

-Let’s take an example, if you want to give a discount of $10 or 10% for X points (configured in the **Conditions** tab), then you can configure as below:
+Let's take an example, if you want to give a discount of $10 or 10% for X points (configured in the **Conditions** tab), then you can configure as below:

-•	Choose "Action": "Fixed discount amount for the whole cart" or "Percent discount amount for the whole cart"
-•	Fill in field "Discount Amount": 10
+o	Choose "Action": "Fixed discount amount for the whole cart" or "Percent discount amount for the whole cart" o	Fill in field "Discount Amount": 10
 => An order of $200.00 can be discounted to $190.00 with action "Fixed discount amount for the whole cart" or to $180.00 with action "Percent discount amount for the whole cart".

 Besides, you can configure the condition of products on shopping cart to apply the rule.